 You should start looking for a pediatrician early in the third trimester if possible.

-This gives you time in the first and second trimesters to simply enjoy being pregnant (and it also means you can focus on yourself and your health if you’re not loving pregnancy).
+This gives you time in the first and second trimesters to simply enjoy being pregnant (and it also means you can focus on yourself and your health).
 You’ll also have time to shop around and get recommendations without feeling rushed.

 How to find the best pediatrician for your baby

-ou might want to start by talking to pediatricians' office staff over the phone to get some basic information before scheduling an in-person meeting with the doctor.
+You might want to start by calling the pediatricians' office staff to get some basic information before scheduling a virtual, phone or in-person meeting with the doctor.
 Just note that some doctors charge for these visits, while others offer free initial consultations, so you’ll want to double-check before you book.

 Other ways to find the best pediatrician for your baby?
-Call your insurance company for a list of in-network providers.
-Or check the American Academy of Pediatrics' directory of board-certified practitioners.
+Get a list of in-network providers from your insurance company.
+Or check the American Board of Pediatrics' directory of board-certified practitioners.

 When should you decide on the best pediatrician for your family?